 - Mr. Sabo, who became our chief executive officer on May 3, 2018, was seconded to us by our Manager and does not receive compensation directly from us.
 We pay our Manager a quarterly management fee and Mr. Sabo, as a member of our Manager, receives cash distributions from our Manager periodically after payment of all compensation and other expenses to our Manager's employees.
 The amount of such distribution is derived by the Manager and is not within our control.
-During 2019, our Manager, concurrent with the June 2019 sale of Clean Earth, agreed to waive the management fee on cash balances held at the Company, commencing with the quarter ended June 30, 2019 and continuing until the quarter during which the Company next borrows under the 2018 Revolving Credit Facility.
+Concurrent with the June 2019 sale of Clean Earth CGM agreed to waive the management fee on cash balances held at the Company, commencing with the quarter ended June 30, 2019 and continuing until the quarter during which the Company next borrows under the 2018 Revolving Credit Facility.
+In March 2020, as a proactive measure to provide the Company with additional cash liquidity in light of the COVID-19 pandemic, the Company elected to draw down \$200 million on our 2018 Revolving Credit Facility.
+The Company and CGM entered into a waiver agreement whereby CGM agreed to waive the portion of the management fee attributable to the cash balances held at the Company as of March 31, 2020.
+In addition, due to the unprecedented uncertainty as a result of the COVID-19 pandemic, CGM agreed to waive 50% of the management fee calculated at June 30, 2020 that was paid in July 2020.
+Further, for the third quarter of 2020, the Company and CGM entered into a waiver agreement whereby CGM agreed to waive the portion of the management fee attributable to the cash balances held at the Company as of September 30, 2020.
+CGM has also entered into a waiver of the MSA for a period through December 31, 2021 to receive a 1% annual management fee related to BOA, rather than the 2% called for under the MSA, which reduced the management fee paid for the fourth quarter of 2020.
 Additionally, during the third quarter of 2018, our Manager waived \$0.6 million in management fees attributable to assets acquired in September related to the acquisitions by Velocity Outdoor.
-We incurred approximately \$32.3 million, \$38.8 million and \$28.1 million of management fees under the Management Services Agreement during each of 2019, 2018 and 2017, respectively, and approximately \$5.0 million, \$5.5 million and \$4.6 million of offsetting management fees under our Offsetting Management Services Agreements during each of 2019, 2018 and 2017, respectively.
-See the sections titled "CERTAIN RELATIONSHIPS AND RELATED PARTY TRANSACTIONS Contractual Arrangements with Related Parties Management Services Agreement" and "CERTAIN RELATIONSHIPS AND RELATED PARTY TRANSACTIONS Contractual Arrangements with Related Parties Offsetting Management Services Agreements" for additional information about the Management Services Agreement and our Offsetting Management Services Agreements.
-Accordingly, no compensation information for Mr. Sabo is reflected in the above summary compensation table. - (2) Mr. Sabo and Mr. Faulkingham do not participate in any stock award, stock option, non-equity incentive or nonqualified deferred stock compensation plans. - (3) Includes the following payments paid on behalf of Mr. Faulkingham:
+We incurred approximately \$29.4 million, \$32.3 million and \$38.8 million of management fees under the Management Services Agreement during each of 2020, 2019 and 2018, respectively, and approximately \$5.3 million, \$5.0 million and \$5.5 million of offsetting management fees under our Offsetting Management Services Agreements during each of 2020, 2019 and 2018, respectively.
+See the sections titled "CERTAIN RELATIONSHIPS AND RELATED PARTY TRANSACTIONS - Contractual Arrangements with Related Parties - Management Services Agreement" and "CERTAIN RELATIONSHIPS AND RELATED PARTY TRANSACTIONS -Contractual Arrangements with Related Parties - Offsetting Management Services Agreements" for additional information about the Management Services Agreement and our Offsetting Management Services Agreements.
+Accordingly, no compensation information for Mr. Sabo is reflected in the above summary compensation table. - Mr. Sabo and Mr. Faulkingham do not participate in any stock award, stock option, non-equity incentive or nonqualified deferred stock compensation plans. - Includes the following payments paid on behalf of Mr. Faulkingham:

-Healthcare Contributions Insurance Premiums 401-K Contributions Total
+Year Healthcare Contributions (\$) Insurance Premiums (\$) 401-K Contributions (\$) Total (\$)

-Year (\$) (\$) (\$) (\$)
+2020 25,546 3,337 22,800 51,683

 2019 31,731 3,275 22,400 57,406

 2018 27,467 3,300 22,000 52,767

-2017 25,166 3,083 21,600 49,849